wcyn/clips-horticulture-expert-system/README.md

 ## Automated Query Rules for Specific Symptoms
 Rules used to query the user about the various [symptoms](https://github.com/wcyn/clips-horticulture-expert-system/blob/master/symptoms.md) are automatically generated from the [`symptoms.txt`](https://github.com/wcyn/clips-horticulture-expert-system/blob/master/symptoms.txt) file.
-For all the rules to be generated, the function [`reaad-from-file`](#deffunction read-from-file) is called, which loops through the file extracting the data that is needed to create the rules.
+For all the rules to be generated, the function [`read-from-file`](#deffunction read-from-file) is called, which loops through the file extracting the data that is needed to create the rules.

 ### `deffunction read-from-file`
 __Description__: Loop through the text file with the data and use the [`create-query-rules`](#deffunction-create-query-rules) function to create rules for each symptom